WebAssembly/design/AstSemantics.md

 the implicit leading digit of the significand) of the NaN are computed as
 follows:

- - If the operation has any NaN input values, implementations may select any of them to be the result value, but with the most significant bit of the fraction field overwritten to be 1.
+ - If the fraction fields of all NaN inputs to the instruction all consist of 1 in the most significant bit and 0 in the remaining bits, or if there are no NaN inputs, the result is a NaN with a nondeterministic sign bit, 1 in the most significant bit of the fraction field, and all zeros in the remaining bits of the fraction field.

- - If the implementation does not choose to use an input NaN as a result value, or if there are no input NaNs, the result value has a nondeterministic sign bit, a fraction field with 1 in the most significant bit and 0 in the remaining bits.
+ - Otherwise the result is a NaN with a nondeterministic sign bit, 1 in the most significant bit of the fraction field, and nondeterminsitic values in the remaining bits of the fraction field.

 32-bit floating point operations are as follows: